 Services entering the site will, where possible, be appropriately integrated and co-located within the transport access reserves and using common trenching.
-Supply corridors will be located within the Airport that can be accessed with minimal disruption to the Airport's operations.
+Supply corridors will be located within the Airport in order to be accessed with minimal disruption to the Airport's operations.